 There are a few odd houses here and there in Yi O San Tsuen.
 They all look abandoned.
 So there’s not much to see.
 But at least the trail is flat and very easy to hike.

-Yi O Bay and Buddhist Temple
+Yi O Bay and the red Buddhist Temple

-Along the way, you can see the mudflats of Yi O Bay and a bright red Buddhist Temple (海神古廟).
+Along the way, you can see the mudflats of Yi O Bay and a bright red Buddhist Temple.

 Follow the path to Tai O Village